 Supporting Aspiration is key to developing all our students who are underachieving for any reason, whether through disadvantage or not.
 Our wider school support system includes individual academic mentoring, lunchtime and after school support, guided action plans, learning mentor support, sixth form learning support.
 This work supports non-disadvantaged and disadvantaged students equally.
-The funding for COVID recovery programme in 2021/22 targeted support from tutoring and prioritised disadvantaged students in examination years.
-Although we will receive much less money this year (tbc) we will continue to prioritise disadvantaged where we do receive this funding.

 Our approach to supporting disadvantage is both planned and responsive.
 It is highly individualised.
 It is based on diagnostic assessment and one to one conversations with a trusted mentor.
-Systems are in place to monitor the progress of disadvantaged students and to identify their particular needs/ barriers.
+Systems are in place to monitor the progress of disadvantaged students and to identify their particular needs/barriers.